mfwgenerics/koala/NOTES.md

 * throw exception on UPDATE/DELETE with no where clause?
 * SELECT optional for subUNION (provided by outer query)
-* Support VALUES (how to bind value colums to fields?)
-* Correlated subquery support
 * backtick escape names and prevent auto-generated name collision
 * do not attempt to represent NULLability as Kotlin optional. poor fit to SQL semantics
 * shared subcase for different INT data types?